DeBau/VoronMods/Top Bowden Guide/readme.md

     - Material: ABS/ABS+/ASA

 ### If the joint doesn`t move
 - 1st check your printer settings.
-There`s a distance of 0,25mm between the joint and the body
+There`s a distance of 0,125mm around the joint and the body - all my testprints works fine
-- 2nd - try the 0,4mm clearance versions
+- 2nd - try the 0,4mm (0,2mm around the joint) clearance versions
 - 3rd download the cad file and customize it

 ### Works great with